diku-dk/futhark/docs/man/futhark-opencl.rst

 =======

 -o outfile
-  Where to write the resulting binary.
-By default, if the source program is named 'foo.fut', the binary will be named 'foo'.
+  Where to write the result.
+If the source program is named 'foo.fut', this defaults to 'foo'.

+--library
+  Generate a library instead of an executable.
+Appends ``.c``/``.h`` to thethe name indicated by the ``-o`` option to determine output file names.

 -v verbose
   Enable debugging output.
 If compilation fails due to a compiler